tofuandeve/linked-list-exercises/README.md

 ## Exercise 1

-With your neighbor look at `exercise1.rb` and answer the following questions.
+With your table look at `exercise1.rb` and answer the following questions.

 1. Before you run the program, what do you think it does?
 2. Draw the resulting Linked List.